sisi0318/AutoHarvestMod/Readme.md

 - Plant: Plant the seed in your hand
 - Seed: Break the grass and flowers around you
 - Feed: Feed the animals around you with the item in your hand.
 Also shear the sheep if you take the scissors
+- Farmer: Harvest the corp and re-plant them

 Supported Crops: